For ease of access, questions have been grouped according to the following sections:

 What is your termination policy?Read MoreClose

-Every family has its own unique set of circumstances and sometimes unforeseen factors arise that result in a family needing to leave our program: Some families move, some want to try other service providers, and sometimes families are dissatisfied with our services.
+Every family has its own unique set of circumstances and sometimes unforeseen factors arise that result in a family needing to leave our program: Some families move, some want to try other service providers, and sometimes families want to take a break from regular service.
 Regardless of the reason, we will do our best to resolve any issues and work hard to repair our working relationship so that services may continue, or so that families can end services on good terms.
 In nearly every situation, it is best for the child and family to have Pivot Point conduct a brief discharge assessment and to draft a Discharge Report that summarizes the work accomplished and the specific progress made.
 This report is invaluable to other service providers and schools that may be supporting the child and family after their time with Pivot Point, and helps hold Pivot Point accountable to our mandate of producing observable change.
 A family may ask us to prepare their account for closure at any time, and once this discharge assessment and Discharge Report are complete (usually within 2 or 3 weeks or request), and their account is paid up to date, a family is free to terminate services anytime without penalty.

 Pivot Point is a Fee-for-Service agency: What does this mean?Read MoreClose